umran/fsm/readme.md

 When `ReconcileForState()` is called, it determines if the state transition is allowed.
 If the transition is not allowed, it will return the following error: `ErrUndefinedTransition`.

-Alternately, if the current state of the machine is `nil` and the next state is not defined with the `InitialState` field set to `true`, it will return the following error: `ErrNilToNonInitialTransition`
+Alternately, if the current state of the machine is `nil` and the next state does not have its `InitialState` field set to `true`, the following error will be returned: `ErrNilToNonInitialTransition`